out386/aria-telegram-mirror-bot/README.md

 * **Trying to download anything gives a "Failed to start the download.
 Unauthorized" message:** [See #38](https://github.com/out386/aria-telegram-mirror-bot/issues/38).
 If it still doesn't work, something else might be running an aria2 RPC at the same port as the bot.
 Change [`ARIA_PORT`](#Constants-description) and try [#38](https://github.com/out386/aria-telegram-mirror-bot/issues/38) again.

 * **`tsc` gives errors like `Property 'SOMETHING' does not exist on type<...>` with red lines under `constants.<...>`:** Some new configs were added to [constants](#Constants-description) after you set up the bot, but your existing `./src/.constants.js` does not have them.
 Re-read [the constants section](#Constants-description), and add whatever property was added.
 Usually, you can also just ignore these particular errors and keep using the bot, because `tsc` will compile anyway, and there are default options that are used if you did not update your `.constants.js`.

+* **Cannot get public links for folders if using Shared Drives**: Shared Drives do not support sharing folders to non members.
+The download link the bot gives only works for members of the Shared drive.
+If you need public links, use `/mirrorTar` to mirror the folder as a single file instead.
+<font size=2>This feature is planned.
+See [upcoming releases](https://support.google.com/a/table/7539891) (search for "Folder sharing in shared drives").</font>

 ## License
 The MIT License (MIT)